diracleo/adventurizer/README.md

     * User can see how many other users have gone on their adventures
     * User can share their adventures to Facebook

-Try it out!
-Right now, on a desktop computer, a tablet, or a phone, you can go to [adventurizer.net](https://adventurizer.net), create an account, activate it, log in, and create your own adventures.
-You may have trouble finding other people's adventures to go on because the only ones that exist right now are samples that I wrote in lorem ipsum, but you'll be able to at least see the functionality.

 ## Technicals